 X

-icon in the upper-left corner of the iPad screen.
+icon in the upper-left corner of the tablet screen.
 The sliders will all turn into red rectangles.X

 icon again to leave unmapping mode.Ableton Live uses a blue hand icon to indicate which device is currently under control of a control surface.